 Portfolio Presentation Opportunities

-Portfolios may be presented in one of three ways:
+Portfolios and sketchbooks may be presented in one of three ways:

 1. It is strongly recommended that a personal portfolio review and campus visit be arranged as part of your decision-making process.
 You may schedule an individual review, interview, and tour during business hours, Monday through Friday, and during University Preview Days.
 Please contact the Hartford Art School admission office for dates and available appointments, or refer to our website calendar.
 Call us at 860.768.4393.

-2. Portfolios may be shown to representatives from the Hartford Art School on National Portfolio Days, sponsored by the National Portfolio Day Association (NPDA), as well as on regional portfolio days, or at your high school during our visit.
+2. Portfolios may be shown to representatives from the Hartford Art School on National Portfolio Days, sponsored by the National Portfolio Day Association (NPDA), as well as on regional portfolio days.
 Please contact the Hartford Art School admission office for details on dates and locations of NPDA events, or visit portfolioday.net as well as our website calendar for all other events.

 3. Portfolios may be submitted digitally by visiting SlideRoom and uploading your information and work to our portfolio review section.
 If you are applying via the Common Application please select the Common Application Users option and if you are not please select Non-Common Application Users.
-A list with titles (or use untitled) should also be included, indicating the medium used, year completed, and size.
+A list of images should also be included, indicating the medium used, date completed, and size.

-You will need to submit your official high school transcripts as well as test scores (either SAT or ACT is acceptable).
+You will need to submit all official sealed college transcripts from any prior institution attended.
+If you have fewer than 30 college credits we will also need to see your official high school transcript as well as test scores (either SAT or ACT is acceptable).